Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Consistency and Asymptotic Normality

 We next establish asymptotic normality of our estimator.
-Because it builds on kernel smoothing, and the bandwidth hyperparameter $\lambda$ is calibrated by cross-validation, the resulting smoothing bias remains comparable to the variance term, even asymptotically, as pointed out by \citet{kennedy2017non}.
-For this reason, we establish the asymptotic normality centered on the biased mean.
-We define smoothing bias $b_n$ and variance $\sigma_n^2$ as
+Like any other estimator based on kernel smoothing, KECENI is biased at the scaling relevant for inference.
+Define smoothing bias $b_n$ and variance $\sigma_n^2$ as